JordanJefferson/post-install-config/README.md

 <h3>(4) allow anyone to create tickets

-Objective: Ensure that all users can submit tickets without needing ann account.</h3>
+Objective: Ensure that all users can submit tickets without needing an account.</h3>

 Admin panel -> Settings -> Users.